Connect with us

 Zola Haralson, Davis’ secretary at MDHS

-The at Families First
+The Family at Families First

 Noah McRae, great-nephew of Gov. Phil Bryant, grandson of Deborah Bryant’s sister, former student of Nancy New’s private school

-Austin Smith, nephew of John Davis, IT coordinator for Families First, manager for Mississippi Community College Board preschool grant
+Austin Smith, nephew of John Davis, IT coordinator for Families First, project manager for Mississippi Community College Board preschool grant

 Kevin Myers, husband of Lynne Myers and former “community liaison” for Families First for Mississippi, former deputy director for the Department of Public Safety